-For data transfer and replication, file integrity is paramount.
-Response time and performance is of comparable importance to file integrity for visualization applications.
+For data transfer and replication, data integrity is paramount.
+Response time and performance is of comparable importance to data integrity for visualization applications.
 Visualization tools almost invariably use reliable transport protocols to connect distributed components, since there is a general concern that lifting the guarantee of data integrity would compromise the effectiveness of the data analysis.
-However, visualization researchers find acceptable other forms of lossy data compression like JPEG, wavelet compression and even data resampling.
-Acceptance may be due to the fact that degradation in visual quality is well behaved in these cases.
-Therefore, an unreliable transport mechanism that deals with packet loss gracefully and doesn't exhibit extreme visual artifacts will compete well with other well-accepted data reduction techniques.
+However, visualization researchers find other forms of lossy data compression acceptable, like JPEG, wavelet compression and even data resampling.
+Such acceptance may be due to the fact that degradation in visual quality is well behaved in these cases.
+Networking experts have long turned to connectionless/UDP protocols when maximum responsiveness and low-latency is required by an application.
+An unreliable transport mechanism that deals with packet loss gracefully and doesn't exhibit extreme visual artifacts could compete well with other well-accepted data reduction techniques.
 Furthermore, when tuned to fit within the available bandwidth of a dedicated network connection, the loss rates for unreliable transport are extremely small - a few tenths of a percent of all packets sent if the packets are paced to stay within the limits of the slowest link in the network path.